 At Yonder, we aim to highlight businesses that want to make a difference in our world.
-We encourage our hosts to specify any certifications or organizations that are applicable to their businesses.
+We encourage our stewards to specify any certifications or organizations that are applicable to their businesses.

 Yonder is not affiliated with any of these organizations, this is simply for educational purposes.